-Sakura Matsuri 2018, is the 37th annual festival at the garden.
-Enjoy a weekend long celebration that includes taiko drumming, comedy, a flower hat procession, kid friendly activities, and many other events.
+At Sakura Matsuri 2019 enjoy a weekend long celebration that includes taiko drumming, comedy, a flower hat procession, kid friendly activities, and many other events.
 The annual two day celebration of traditional and contemporary Japanese culture, Sakura Matsuri features over 60 performances, demonstrations, and exhibits.
-It will be held April 28 and 29th, 2018 from 10 a.m. to 6 p.m.
+It will be held April 27 and 28th, 2019 from 10 a.m. to 6 p.m.

 If you can't make the festival and want to find another ideal time to see the cherry trees blossom, the Brooklyn Botanic Garden website has a Cherrywatch, highlighting the various trees at the garden and when they are in bloom.
 The Brooklyn Botanic Garden is famous for its celebration of the arrival of cherry blossom season with it's weekend long festival.
 The festival is quite popular and has over sixty events including performances "that celebrate traditional and contemporary Japanese culture."

-The Brooklyn Botanic Garden is in Prospect Heights, near to the Brooklyn Museum, the Brooklyn Central Library, Prospect Park, and Park Slope at 900 Washington Avenue.
+The Brooklyn Botanic Garden is in Prospect Heights, near to the Brooklyn Museum, the Brooklyn Central Library, Prospect Park, and Park Slope.
+The address is 900 Washington Avenue.

 - Brooklyn Botanic Garden